-Historic Preservation Plan / Historic Property Survey and Inventory: Preservation staff secured funding and selected Archaeological Consulting Services to prepare an historic property inventory and an historic preservation plan.
-The scope of work includes a pre-1961 inventory of commercial, industrial, and multi-family buildings in the Urban Core; a citywide inventory of properties constructed between 1961 - 1975, inclusive; and an updated historic preservation plan
+Historic Preservation Plan / Historic Property Survey and Inventory: Preservation staff continued working with Archaeological Consulting Services to prepare an historic property inventory and an historic preservation plan.
+The scope of work includes a pre-1961 inventory of commercial, industrial, and multi-family buildings in the Urban Core; a citywide inventory of properties constructed between 1961 - 1975, inclusive; and an updated historic preservation plan.
+The November 2021 Historic Preservation Commission agenda included commission consideration of the draft historic preservation plan.